 1. Administration CV personal statement

-Applying for an administration role?
+Applying for an administration or office management role?
 Here’s a personal statement from an administrative assistant’s CV that shows you how to write your own:

 2. Customer service CV personal statement

 3. Waiting staff CV personal statement